Kemp Klein

 Social Security Changes

-The recently enacted Federal budget made some significant changes to Social Security Benefits, and these changes will limit individuals from making use of a few “planning opportunities” that used to exist.
+There have been some significant changes to Social Security Benefits.
+Listed below are the ages and birth years to receive full Social Security Benefits.
+Also note that some of these changes will limit individuals from making use of a few “planning opportunities” that used to exist.

 File and Suspend